 The magic I began experiencing the day before continued as we pushed towards Kaibab, determined to find a site for the weekend early in the day before hordes of other tourists hit.
 We had moved into our newly constructed home in Santa Fe (specially built to resist mold) only three weeks previously.
 Two symptom-free weeks had convinced me that our builder had gotten it right.
 But as we filled the house with new furniture (and all the other stuff modern life demands) I began to feel the familiar ache in my arms signaling a mold exposure.
 What could it be?
 It wasn’t the bed, or dining table or sofa.
 Those pieces were delivered before we moved in, and I felt great for those two weeks.
 We had a new delivery of several additional pieces more recently.
 Perhaps something was wrong with the new rug, or John’s recliner.
 Or maybe it was a flare-up of Hashimoto’s.
 My Hashimoto’s and mold symptoms were similar, and sometimes it was hard to tell the difference.
 But on the road, surrounded by the arid western beauty, exploring and camping, the pain had quickly dissipated.
 Maybe it was just stress after all.

 We arrived at Jacob Lake Campground in Kaibab National Forest around 10 a.m. but discovered most of the sites reserved.
 We eventually found one a bit too close to the main road, but grabbed it anyway, leaving a water jug and a few odds and ends behind to claim it.
 Then we rushed back down the road to the Vermillion Cliffs to catch the 11 a.m. release of the condors.
-We had raced past the crowd converging at the base of the cliffs earlier as we dashed into the nearby forest for a campsite, and it was a relief to finally turn down the dirt road leading to our true destination.
+We had passed the crowd converging at the base of the cliffs earlier as we dashed into the nearby forest for a campsite, and it was a relief to finally turn down the dirt road leading to our true destination.
 The Arizona Department of Fish and Game had advertised the release effectively: Hundreds of people with spotting scopes, binoculars, and camp chairs clustered by a dusty parking area, while a biologist from the nonprofit Peregrine Fund told the condors’ remarkable story.